lokisk1155/Fish-Hatchery-Inventory-system/README.md

 # 💻 Stack

-[next](https://nextjs.org/): Choosing Next.js was an obvious decision due to its comprehensive capabilities.
+[next](https://nextjs.org/): Next.js was an easy decision due to its comprehensive capabilities.
 Built on top of React, it guarantees a responsive front-end interface.
-The API routes provided by Next.js offer a seamless setup for public APIs by creating serverless functions that have a direct connection to the firebase db.
+The API routes facilitate the creation of public APIs through serverless functions that connect directly to Firebase.
 Moreover, hosting is simplified with integration from Vercel.
 Although cold starts can be a concern in certain situations, our system's emphasis on real-time updates effectively mitigates this problem.

 [firebase](https://firebase.google.com/): Firebase offers Backend as a Service (BaaS), expediting the development process by utilizing serverless functions combined with efficient caching, eliminating the need for a distinct back-end setup.